 Frequently clean commonly touched surfaces (i.e.: doorknobs, keyboards) with antiseptic cleanser

 Stay home if you have symptoms of a respiratory illness such as a cough, runny nose, or shortness of breath.
-In all cases, if you, your child or family member are sick, please stay out of SYA activities and call your healthcare provider for further recommendations.
+In all cases, if you, your child or family member are sick, please stay away from SYA activities and call your healthcare provider for further recommendations.
 Please err on the side of caution to minimize potential impacts to the teams.

 STEP 2 – SIGNS AND SYMPTOMS – if you have any of these do not attend activities